niloufarnaeeni/fair-generative-creator-ranking/README.md

 - `rank`: creator rank when available
 - `yap_score`: creator attention score
 - `yap_bucket`: low, mid, or high attention group

-Important assumptions:

-- `target_text` contains only relevant creators.
-- `creators` contains both relevant and irrelevant candidates.
-- Creator IDs are added to the tokenizer as tokens.
-- NTP is restricted to all dataset creator tokens plus EOS.
-- KL-based losses are restricted to the current project’s candidate creators.
-- EOS is included in NTP but excluded from project-local KL losses.

 ---